-15.8 DATUM FROM OUTSIDE OF CORNER (Cycle 414, DIN/ISO: G414, software option 17)
+15.8 DATUM FROM OUTSIDE OF CORNER (Cycle 414, DIN/ISO: G414)

 Touch Probe Cycle 414 finds the intersection of two lines and defines it as the datum.
 If desired, the TNC can also enter the intersection into a datum table or preset table.